 Australia’s Privacy Act 1988: An Insight

 Concerns over the privacy of personal information have been a subject of much debate in recent times.
-In the current digital age, consumers are wary of sharing their personal information with private organizations and even with public agencies owing to their concerns of data breaches or misuse.
-Growing cases of data theft, leakage, and rising concerns of the public across the globe, several nations have enacted or are proposing data privacy and protection legislation.
+In the current digital age, consumers are wary of sharing their personal information with private organizations and even with public agencies owing to their concerns about data breaches or misuse.
+With growing cases of data theft, leakage, and rising concerns of the public across the globe, several nations have enacted or are proposing data privacy and protection legislation.
 The Government of Australia took the initiative of enacting an overarching data privacy law way back in the late ’80s which is referred to as the Privacy Act 1988.
-The government of Australia is also proposing more stringent legislation to safeguard the privacy of its citizen that will further strengthen the Australian Privacy Act of 1988 with more stringent penalties (from existing maximum of $2.1 million to $10 million), enforcements, and obligations to private and public businesses ad agencies.
+The government of Australia is also proposing more stringent legislation to safeguard the privacy of its citizen that will further strengthen the Australian Privacy Act of 1988 with more stringent penalties (from the existing maximum of $2.1 million to $10 million), enforcement, and obligations to private and public businesses ad agencies.

 A Brief About the Privacy Act

 Adhering to its commitments made to the Organization for Economic Cooperation and Development (OECD), Australia passed the Privacy Act in 1988.
 Also cited as the Privacy Act 1988, it came into effect in 1989.
 Since then, the Act has undergone several amendments to expand its scope.
-The Act outlines 13 Australian Privacy Principles (APPs) to be followed by the Australian government agencies and certain private sector organizations, with an annual turnover of AUD 3 million, with regards to the promotion and protection of the privacy of the personal information of individuals.
+The Act outlines 13 Australian Privacy Principles (APPs) to be followed by Australian government agencies and certain private sector organizations, with an annual turnover of AUD 3 million, with regard to the promotion and protection of the privacy of the personal information of individuals.
 Hence, most small businesses do not fall under its scope.

 However, this turnover limit does not apply to health service providers, personal information service providers, credit reporting bodies, operators of residential tenancy databases, businesses conducting protection action ballots, and other businesses listed by the government.
 Additionally, the Privacy Act includes the privacy component of the consumer credit report systems, tax file numbers, and health and medical research reports within its scope.